 A good manager is always on the lookout for ways to uplift their teams.
-One common issue visible across all sectors and company sizes is that of time management.
+One common issue visible across all sectors and company sizes is that of project time management.
 Since time is limited, it behooves us all to make the most of what we got.
 But besides breathing down your team members necks at every moment of the day, what can you do to help employees with time management?

 Well, we have a few ideas.
 By taking an honest look at what employees really think about work, we’ve found a few time and resource management tips that can be implemented into just about any workflow.
+Plus, we included a time management infographic which outlines how employee time is spent.

-In an 8 hour work day, nobody is actually working 8 hours.
+Remember, that in an 8 hour work day, nobody is actually working 8 hours.
 Coffee breaks, water cooler gossip sessions, and lunches eat into any schedule.
 But on top of that, managers need to be cognizant of all the “work-around-work” activities that also take up time during the work day.

 Meetings, trainings, one-on-one chats with a supervisor, not to mention hours spent cleaning out one’s inbox, all of these things routinely occupy your employees’ time.